 This applies ONLY to those who already have Board approval to sit for the EPPP under Arizona's jurisdiction, and that approval has not yet expired.
 This includes applicants for EPPP only, EPPP & Licensure, and Temporary License holders.
 (Temporary License holders should substitute "retake request" for "reapplication" when reading this page.)

-If you were approved by the Arizona Board of Psychologist Examiners (Board) to sit for the EPPP (either Part), you have one year from the date of the Board's approval to sit for the exam.
+If you were approved by the Arizona Board of Psychologist Examiners (Board) to sit for the EPPP (Part 1 and/or Part 2), you have one year from the date of the Board's approval to sit for the exam.
 If the one-year deadline is approaching, and you are not ready or able to take the exam by the deadline, you may request an extension under A.A.C.
 R4-26-204(A)(3).
 In your approval letter, the Rule is quoted under "Exam Deadline".
 Your letter may also include a paragraph, "Extensions".
 This was recently added to the letter, so yours may not have it.
 These two paragraphs are quoted below:

 Exam Deadline: The Board’s rule regarding examinations imposes a one-year deadline for applicants approved by the Board to take the EPPP.
 Thus, you have one year from the date of Board approval listed above in which to take your exam or request a one-time extension under A.A.C.
 R4-26-204(A)(3), which states: